commerceblock/ocean-api-reference/README.md

 ## getutxoassetinfo

 The `getutxoassetinfo` RPC returns a summary of the total amounts of unspent (and un-burnt) assets in the UTXO set.
-Ammounts in transactions marked as frozen (i.e. with one output having a zero address) are listed in a separate field.
+Amounts in transactions marked as frozen (i.e. with one output having a zero address) are listed in a separate field.

 *Parameters: none*